Auf Deutsch. (German version of this post.)

 The handlers beckon and call, trying to get connected enough to resume the run together.
 In the video I saw recently, the handler either called or beckoned to the dog 10 times during 56 seconds of zooming by my count.
 Unsuccessfully.

 I have all the empathy in the world for that handler.
 I’ve been there.
-But not being able to recall your dog who is running around at full speed is not a joke.
+But being unable to recall your dog who is running around at full speed is not a joke.
 It’s not cute.
 It doesn’t need to be published as a video with cute background music.
 It’s an issue of safety.

 During part of that video, you can hear someone on the sidelines warning the stewards to watch the gate.
 That’s an excellent idea.